chalatz/100-days-of-code/log.md

 **Today's Progress**: Went through functions invocation and scope.

 **Thoughts:** Could have gone through more, but I ran out of time.
 Under other circumstances, maybe I would quit again.
 But no, not this time.

+### Day 4: October 5, Thursday

+**Today's Progress**: Almost finished with the functions chapter.
+I will leave Memoization.

+**Thoughts:** Invaluable info about closures and modules.
+I am starting to get a better grasp on them.
+Also, muscle memory has started to take affect as I practice more and more on the editor.